Wilmot Dam

-Technical details
+The dam, its reservoir, and the power station are owned and operated by Hydro Tasmania.

+Dam and reservoir overview

+The concrete-face rockfill dam wall is 34 m high and 138 m long.
+When full, Lake Gairdner has capacity of 8820 ML and covers 970 ha, drawn from a catchment area of 158 km2.
+The uncontrolled spillway has a flow capacity of 1104 m3/s.

+In 2013, Hydro Tasmania reported that, downstream of the dam wall, reduced or no flows in the Wilmot River were attributed to both the damming of the river and the diversion of water into the Forth River catchment.

+Hydroelectric power station

-Part of the MerseyForth run-of-river hydro scheme that comprises seven hydroelectric power stations, the Wilmot Power Station is the fourth station in the scheme.
-The power station is located on the foreshore of Lake Cethana.
+The Wilmot Power Station is part of the MerseyForth hydro scheme that comprises seven run-of-river hydroelectric power stations and one mini-hydro power station.
+The Wilmot Power Station is the fifth station in the scheme, located above-ground on the foreshore of Lake Cethana, formed via the Cethana Dam.
 Water stored at Lake Gairdner is transferred east approximately 4.5 km to the station via a tunnel and a surface penstock.
 Water is then discharged from the station into Lake Cethana.

 The power station was commissioned in 1971 by the Hydro Electric Corporation (TAS).
 It has one turbine, with a generating capacity of 32 MW of electricity.
 The station output, estimated to be 137 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/220 kV Siemens generator transformer to the outdoor switchyard.